tildearrow/furnace/README.md

 this will play a compatible file and enable the commands view.

+**note that these commands only actually work in Linux environments. on other command lines, such as Windows' Command Prompt, or MacOS Terminal, it may not work correctly.**

+***
 # notes

 > how do I use Neo Geo SSG envelopes?